A Good Year: A Movie Set in the Luberon

 Flashback to November 2006: Our family eagerly awaited the release of a new movie filmed in the Luberon.
 “A Good Year,” directed by Ridley Scott and starring Russell Crowe, was based on a book of the same name by Peter Mayle, author of “A Year in Provence.”
 We lived in the Luberon for six months the year before, departing just before the film crews arrived, and we enjoyed Mayle’s book.
 We were interested to see how the book translated to a movie, and we were especially anxious to see the beauty of our beloved Luberon on the big screen.

 We were first in line at our local theater on November 10, the day the movie was released in the USA.
 We organized a group of friends to join us, people who visited us in Provence or participated in our first Luberon trips earlier that fall.
-Afterwards we gathered at our house to debrief the film and share our own Luberon experiences.
+Afterwards we gathered at our house to debrief the film and reminisce about our own Luberon experiences.

 Much of “A Good Year” was filmed on location in the Luberon, a dramatic contrast to other scenes shot in the bustling city of London.
 Oscar winner Crowe plays Max Skinner, a successful investment expert, who inherits a dilapidated vineyard in Provence after the death of his uncle.
 The Château la Canorgue, about a mile from Bonnieux, was used as the site of the chateau and vineyard Max inherits.